 Scrubbing with soap and water effectively removes germs from surfaces.
 This method is recommended for surfaces where chemical disinfectants are not appropriate, such as some furniture.

+When possible, toys and surfaces should also be disinfected.
 Dishwashers are a convenient and effective way to disinfect some toys.
 Chemicals such as ammonia, hydrogen peroxide, and bleach are used to disinfect surfaces and objects.
 You can find a wide variety of products with varying ingredients.
 Be sure to follow the manufacturer's directions exactly as printed on the label.

 Do not mix bleach with other liquids or cleaners because the mixture can produce a toxic gas.
 Bleach should be mixed only with water.
 Keep all chemicals out of reach of children.

 Current as of: May 4, 2017

 Susan C. Kim, MD - Pediatrics

-& Thomas M. Bailey, MD - Family Medicine & Adam Husney, MD - Family Medicine & John Pope, MD - Pediatrics
+& Thomas M. Bailey, MD - Family Medicine & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & John Pope, MD - Pediatrics

 To learn more about Healthwise, visit Healthwise.org.

-© 1995-2016 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.